top of page

 This section aimed to one, provide more context of the man known as Edward Colston.
 We also wanted to show how the issue of Colston has been an issue close to the communities heart for many years.
 We talk as a community about Colston as if he is firmly in the past - but he lives alongside us today, still, reminding us of what he and many others did to our ancestors, and what he represents when it comes to the history of Bristol.
 In the next section, we will be looking at the most recent Black Lives Matter movement and how this ties into this section and what we have learned.

-Has this section peaked your interest?
+Has this section piqued your interest?

 Here are some areas relating to the history of Colston as well as the history of Black Bristol as well.